-Nader’s book was a broad investigation of auto safety failings generally, critical of both the auto industry and the federal government.
+Nader’s book, a broad investigation of auto safety failings generally, was critical of both the auto industry and the federal government.
 But one chapter in particular – the first chapter – focused on a compact car named the Corvair produced by GM’s Chevrolet division.
 Nader titled the chapter, “The Sporty Corvair: The One-Car Accident.”
 People were being killed and maimed in Corvair accidents that didn’t involve any other cars.
 The Corvair, it turned out, had some particularly dangerous “designed-in” features that made the car prone to spins and rollovers under certain circumstances.

 Initially, Nader and his book were featured at one U.S. Senate hearing in early 1966.
 But a furor erupted shortly thereafter when it was learned that General Motors had hired private investigators to try to find dirt on Nader to discredit him as a Congressional witness.